Winplaybox/tambola/README.md

 # Online Tambola
-This repository holds the source code for online multiplayer version of Tambola/Housie which can be played [here](http://www.tambolakhel.com/).
+This repository holds the source code for online multiplayer version of Tambola/Housie which can be played.

 ## Motivation
 The motivation behind developing this was to create actual in-person Tambola experience online during this pandemic.
 All the other mobile versions either do not allow you